Please contact your potential advisor directly to ask about projects.

 The Department of Geological Sciences at New Mexico State University offers graduate study leading to a Master's degree (MS) in Geological Sciences.
 We do not have a Ph.D. program.

 Admissions and Financial Assistance

 Applicants for admission to graduate study in the NMSU Department of Geological Sciences must have a Bachelor's degree in geology or a closely related field.
 Admission to the graduate school is based on an evaluation of the student's potential for satisfactory performance in the graduate program.
 Assessment is made on the basis of the applicant's scholastic record, scores on the Graduate Record Exam, and appropriate letters of recommendation.

 Application deadline: February 15 (*Note--if positions remain available after this date, we will accept late applications)

 Deadlines for Spring Semester

-Please contact the Graduate advisor before applying (see below), typically the deadline is October 31 when there is a TA opening.
+Please contact the Graduate advisor before applying (see above), typically the deadline is October 31 if there is a TA opening.